-Shuffling, scuffling down the aisle
+Shuffling, scuffling down the

 To one of the small meeting rooms